 The Academic Ventures program at the Radcliffe Institute brings together faculty from across Harvard University and around the world to develop innovative academic programming across a wide range of disciplines.
 Workshops and seminars launch or expand new scholarly and research endeavors for faculty and students, while public conferences, symposia, and lectures provide opportunities to challenge assumptions, study timely issues of public policy, and explore emerging ideas with audiences near and far.

 If you are a ladder faculty member or a current or former Radcliffe Institute fellow, we hope you will submit an application for an exploratory seminar so that we can support the development of your new research, ideas, and teaching.
-Through our programs you can apply for funding to bring together scholars, practitioners, and artists from the University and around the world to develop ideas and research across the disciplines.
-While each exploratory seminar is unique, they are all designed to help support your efforts to consider new thinking in a neutral environment.
-Some successful programs have led to new scholarly research, publications, cross-disciplinary partnerships, and grant applications.
-All of them benefit from the world-class hosting team and facilities at the Radcliffe Institute, which means that you can concentrate on your content without having to worry about the logistics.
+Exploratory seminars provide funding to bring together scholars, practitioners, and artists from Harvard University and around the world to develop ideas and research across the disciplines.
+Seminars are usually one or two days in length and are held at the Radcliffe Institute with all logistical arrangements handled by Radcliffe staff.
+We do not fund larger, more formal meetings like conferences under this program.
+Exploratory seminars are not public events.

 - support risk-taking inquiry into new ideas and research.
-Applications are welcome in all academic fields, including those focused on innovation and excellence in learning and teaching through a partnership with the Harvard Initiative for Learning and Teaching (HILT).
+Applications are welcome from all academic fields, and proposals advancing innovation in learning and teaching and those considering issues connected to the theme of local, national, and/or global citizenship are welcome.

 - are open to ladder faculty and Radcliffe Institute fellows, past and present.
-All Harvard ladder faculty (tenure track and tenured, including Harvard Medical School faculty, regardless of the financial guarantee surrounding their salaries) from any school are eligible to apply.
+All Harvard ladder faculty (tenure-track and tenured, including Harvard Medical School faculty, regardless of the financial guarantee surrounding their salaries) from any school are eligible to apply.
+Because exploratory seminars support ongoing and early-stage research, we are unable to accept applications from research professors or professors emeriti.

-- consist of one- to three-day meetings of 10 to 18 participants hosted by Radcliffe, which provides meeting space, and logistical and administrative support prior to and throughout the seminar.
+- consist of one- to two-day meetings of 10 to 18 participants hosted by Radcliffe, which provides meeting space, and logistical and administrative support prior to and throughout the seminar.

 - provide up to $18,000 to support exceptional applications.